developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/index.md

   - type: section
     level: 4
     title: Port an Agent from DA to DO
     text: Describes how to transition an EMM agent from MX to AEDO to enable management of Zebra Android N devices (and later), on which AEDO is the recommended management strategy.
+Includes link to detailed instructions.
     url: port
   - type: section
     level: 4
     title: Enroll a DO Agent
-    text: Step-by-step guide for using Zebra StageNow to enroll an agent as a Device Owner and persist the settings, ensuring the device returns to manageability following an Enterprise Reset.
+    text: Step-by-step guide for using Zebra StageNow to enroll an agent as a Device Owner on a Zebra device and persist the settings there, ensuring the device returns to manageability following an Enterprise Reset.
     url: enrollaedo
   - type: section
     level: 4
     title: MX and AEDO Function Maps
-    text: Lists MX functions and their equivalent functions through AEDO or the Zebra OemConfig tool for deploying Android Managed Configurations.
+    text: Tables mapping MX functions to their equivalent functions in AEDO (through Android APIs) or Zebra OemConfig Managed Configurations.
     url: functionmap
   - type: section
     level: 4